vsanin42/minishell/README.md

 42 project by vsanin & zpiarova - work in progress

 # edge test cases
-handle wrapping evn variables in single AND double  quotes (or the other way around -eg. echo "'$HOME'") handle {} for environment variables - can be but doesnt have to be how to handle unclosed brackets or unclosed quotes
+how to handle unclosed brackets or unclosed quotes - HEREDOC ???

+# TODO
+set stdin back to 0 when redirecting from files - maybe not if we use a different process